mongodb/libmongocrypt/bindings/node/README.md

 The Node.js wrapper for [`libmongocrypt`](../../README.md)

 **Note** This library provides encryption functionality for the MongoDB Node.js driver but is **not intended** to be consumed in isolation.
 The public API that uses the functionality in this library is available in the `mongodb` package.
-We reserve the right to make breaking changes to `mongodb-client-encryption` that fall outside of semver.

 ### MongoDB Node.js Driver Version Compatibility